popoway/goknights/PRIVACY.md

 The app does not use cookies or similar technologies to collect data about the user.

+## Our Generative AI Policy

+ChatKnights is designed to operate without collecting any personal information.
+We only process the text of your queries during your interaction with the chatbot.
+All interactions are processed on the fly, and no data is stored on any server after processing is complete.

 ## Links to Other Websites

 Our app contains links that lead to other websites.
 If you click on these links, the app is not